Falcons Injury Report Week 2: Julio Jones Hamstring Update

-Week 2 is here and the Falcons are already under the injury spell but the upside is that they’re not all season-threatening.
+Week 2 is here and the Atlanta Falcons are already dealing with the injury bug, but the upside is that they’re not all season-threatening.

 A handful of Falcons players were limited in participating in practice this week including Julio Jones.